Lonsdale201/dynamic-elementor-extension/README.md

 - Is Product Featured
 - Is Name Your Price (only if you are using name Your price plugin)
 - Is Product On Sale
+- Is Product Individually Sold
 - Is Purchased By User
 - Is Product Subscription (Only if you are using the Woo Subscriptions official plugin)
+- Is product Bundle (Product Bundles for WooCommerce plugin)
 - Is Product Variable

 Other Theme Conditions